ST10449855/TamagotchiApp/README.md

 on the buttons the progressbars below will increase.
 I added three textViews to give a description of each progressbar so user can tell which button is connected to which progress bar.
 I faced alot of challanges coding this app but I managed to finish the app.
 The first challange I faced was add progressbars and getting them to run properly with no problems, the second challange I faced was connecting the buttons to the progressbars.
 In future I plan to change the progressbars into numbers and percentage so users can see the actual amount of happy or how hungery the pet is.
 I also want to Add more pictures and pages.</p>

+<h3>How to Install and Run the Project</h3>
+<p>User can get the App on google playstore.
+Just open your playstore on your device, click on the search engine on playstore and type out the name of the app "TamagotchiApp".
+It will then appear and you will have to click on it and click on download and then install the app on your device.</p>

+<h4>How to Use the Project</h4>
+<p>Here is a link to a youtube video on how to use the app.</p>